jurgen-kluft/qmk-keyboards/README.md

   - space will emit a space and set the next letter to be shifted
   - you can use `,` to activate shift manually
   - tap `.` to deactivate
+- Smart Caps (`feature.c`), Snake Case
+  - start with typing letters
+  - space will emit an underscore
+  - you can use `,` to activate shift manually
 - **SYM** key can be tapped for a oneshot key from the **SYM** layer (`feature.c`)
   - **SYM** key can also be held
 - **RAISE** layer can be activated by holding **NAV** and **SYM** like tri-layer. (`feature.c`)